The Expanse (novel series): Initial trilogy

-Leviathan Wakes, the first novel in the series, begins with the destruction of the ice freighter Canterbury by unknown forces, and the surviving crew, led by captain James Holden, ends up in possession of the gunship Rocinante.
+Leviathan Wakes, the first novel in the series, begins with the destruction of the ice freighter Canterbury by unknown forces, and the surviving crew, led by its first officer James Holden, ends up in possession of the gunship MCRN Tachi, later renamed Rocinante by the survivors of the Canterbury and Holden becomes its captain.
 Together with help from Ceres-based Detective Joe Miller, who is searching for the missing Julie Mao, they uncover a complex plot by the Earth company Protogen to draw the inner planets and belt into a war to distract from a criminal operation where they experimentally infect residents of the asteroid Eros with an extrasolar biological hijacking organism they have discovered, known as the protomolecule.
 The protomolecule was launched at Earth by an alien civilization 2.5 billion years ago with the intent of hijacking Earth's early biosphere and repurposing the primitive life for their own mysterious purposes, but was unexpectedly captured by Saturn's gravity and crashed on Phoebe.
 With help from the Outer Planets Alliance, the crew of the Rocinante brings down Protogen, but the protomolecule assimilates Eros and launches itself at its original destination of Earth.
 Miller manages to redirect Eros to instead crash into Venus, dying in the process.
 The protomolecule promptly begins assembling a vast, mysterious structure.

 In Caliban's War, while assisting Ganymede-based biologist Praxidike Meng with finding his missing daughter, the crew of the Rocinante discover a criminal plot by the Mao-Kwikowski company, in league with rogue elements in the UN government, to manufacture protomolecule-enhanced super soldiers by deliberately infecting immunodeficient individuals with the protomolecule to turn them into weapons.
-With help from Martian marine Bobbie Draper and UN politician Chrisjen Avasarala, they find Meng's daughter, destroy the protomolecule soldiers, and bring those responsible to justice.
+With help from Martian Marine Bobbie Draper and UN politician Chrisjen Avasarala, they find Meng's daughter, destroy the protomolecule soldiers, and bring those responsible to justice.
 The protomolecule's structure launches off Venus and travels outside the orbit of Uranus, transforming into a large ring shaped wormhole.
-Holden begins experiencing visions of Miller.
+Holden then begins experiencing visions of Miller.

 In Abbadon's Gate, the Rocinante crew is framed for an attack by Clarissa Mao, heir to the Mao-Kwikowski company, who is seeking revenge for the crew destroying her family.
 They flee through the Ring (and are followed by Earth, Mars, and OPA forces), finding that it leads to the hub of a massive wormhole network consisting of 1300 gates, termed the Slow Zone.
 Led by the vision of Miller to an alien station at the center of the Slow Zone, Holden experiences a vision of the history of the alien civilization that built the protomolecule and the gates, seeing that they were attacked by mysterious forces and had shut down the gate network in a vain attempt to prevent their extinction.
 After the crew of the Rocinante violently defeats a group that intends to destroy the Ring in a foolish attempt to protect humanity from its evils, the network of wormholes is reopened and humanity begins colonizing the stars.